The following is an excerpt from my book, More Than Hope – Intervention Guidebook.

-Practicing addicts attempt to destroy interventions by creating feelings of hopelessness in those around them, especially in their parents, spouses – those closest to them.
-It is a simple yet powerful mechanism, and not difficult to observe if you look for it.
+Using addicts and alcoholics often attempt to destroy interventions by creating feelings of hopelessness in those around them, especially in their parents, spouses, children – those closest to them.
+It is a simple yet powerful mechanism and not difficult to observe.

 If you can observe it, you can plan for it.
 If you can plan for it, you can stay ahead of it.
 If you’re ahead of it then you will have a much greater level of control over the outcome if and when it rears it’s ugly head.

 Here are some examples of how an addict creates hopelessness:

-“I can do it on my own.” (making you feel as though you’re invalidating the ability of addict by offering him help).
+“I can do it on my own.”
+(Making you feel as though you’re invalidating his own ability by offering him help).

-“I would have considered going to treatment but this intervention has messed that up now!! (sees himself as a victim of the intervention)
+“I would have considered going to treatment but this intervention has messed that up now!!
+(Positions himself as a victim of the intervention).

-“If you make me go I’ll just leave once I get there!!” (making you think, “Why try?”)
+“If you make me go I’ll just leave once I get there!!”
+(Making you think, “Why even try?”).

-Every single one of these statements and the way they are delivered has one clear motive; creating hopelessness and fear in those who are trying to help him in order to get them to give up.
+Every single one of these statements and the way they are delivered has one clear motive; creating hopelessness and fear in those who are trying to help him and to get them to give up.
 And while none of these specific statements may apply to you, my guess is that some form of encouragement for you to be hopeless on the part of the addict is taking its toll.

-The entrenched addict makes his family wrong for trying to help, word by word, crisis by crisis, explosion by explosion, the using addict makes his loved one’s WRONG, WRONG, WRONG for having the nerve to have any hope at all.
+The entrenched addict makes his family wrong for trying to help, word by word, crisis by crisis, explosion by explosion, the using addict makes his loved one’s WRONG, WRONG, WRONG for having the nerve to offer him help.

-The ideal solution is to have an experienced interventionist guide the family through the chaos.
+The ideal solution is to have a professional interventionist guide the family through the chaos.
 Next best is to see it for what it is, as a mechanism of control.